Optimize SQL Server estate monitoring with Redgate SQL Monitor

 - Record all of the time spent daily on addressing performance and operational issues.
 Then think about all of the issues that do not get the attention they need to best manage the SQL Server environment.

 - Learn more about SQL Monitor via the online demo and outline the ways you think the application will help your organization - automate data collection, troubleshooting, trending and decision making.

-- Schedule a personal demo of SQL Monitor with a member of the Redgate Software team and get your questions answered.
+- Register for a on-demand demo of SQL Monitor with a member of the Redgate Software team.

 - Download and install your free personal evaluation version of SQL Monitor and start to see the solution in action in your own environment.

 - Communicate to your team and management about how this SQL Server monitoring

 - Daily time savings for troubleshooting performance problems, operational monitoring and new prioritization methodology

 - Simple installation and minimal configuration

 - Significant functionality out of the box to properly manage a large SQL Server environment

 - Single pane of glass to see the status, including uptime, of your entire SQL Server environment and intuitively drill into the details to understand and begin troubleshooting performance problems

 - After testing SQL Monitor in your environment, measure the tangible and intangible benefits, and determine your next steps to improve the operational efficiency of your DBA Team.

 - Learn about the value of SQL Monitor.

 - Check out the online demo or join an on-demand demo of SQL Monitor.

 - Download a free trial of SQL Monitor.